maxrdz/poparazzi-private-api/docs/api-docs/apple_device_tokens.md

 - When the client logs in with a new session, it is paired with the client's device token.
   - (The `AppleDeviceToken` object is sent, with an `Authorization` request header.)
-  - The `Authorization` header contains the session ID.
+  - The `Authorization` header contains a Bearer token as the session ID.
     - Content example: `Bearer 9c567d50-a2fd-4f26-a221-d71f4102136b`